zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/dxp-docker-container-basics.md

        Naming your container is optional but can facilitate managing the container.
     ```

-    The DXP container runs and prints log messages, including this startup completion message:
+    The container runs and prints log messages, including this Tomcat startup completion message:

     ```
     INFO [main] org.apache.catalina.startup.Catalina.start Server startup in [xx,xxx] milliseconds